International Centre for Sports History and Culture

 Here at the International Centre for Sports History and Culture we share the belief that the study of sport can help illuminate not just the history of recreation but of society and its culture as a whole.

-We provide taught courses at both undergraduate and postgraduate levels.
-We start with the unique BA Sports History and Culture, and then provide an MA in Sport History and Culture.
-We offer opportunities for postgraduate and PhD research students and we are one of three European institutions, along with Université de Neuchâtel (Switzerland) and SDA Bocconi – School of Management (Milan) which work with FIFA and the Centre International D’Etude du Sport (CIES, Switzerland) to offer the FIFA Master in Management, Law and Humanities of Sport.
+We provide taught courses at postgraduate level including the MA in Sport History and Culture and we are one of three European institutions, along with Université de Neuchâtel (Switzerland) and SDA Bocconi – School of Management (Milan) which work with FIFA and the Centre International D’Etude du Sport (CIES, Switzerland) to offer the FIFA Master in Management, Law and Humanities of Sport.

 The International Centre for Sports History and Culture (ICSHC) has confirmed the formation of a formal link with the newly created Musée National du Sport in Paris.